 What specific steps must companies take to use AI to the benefit of their business?

-The age of artificial intelligence has only just begun.
+The age of artificial intelligence has only just begun but there is already terrific momentum with the development of generative artificial intelligence.
 Companies now need to gain practical experience through specific, but not too broadly defined, use cases.
-At the same time, I think it’s important that the business side doesn’t just leave the topic of AI/ML to the IT department.
+Manual and expensive processes are usually good places to start when looking for suitable AI use cases.
+Most importantly, however, the business side should not just leave the topic of AI/ML to the IT department when it comes to implementation.
 AI is too important and its implications for all forms of knowledge work are too far-reaching for it to be neglected by business teams and management.
 AI and ML can be very important strategic tools – and strategy is ultimately a matter for management.

 It’s important to distinguish here between using an existing ML model that a provider has already trained for its customers – and one that is useful for a specific company, industry or country.
 Only with the latter specialisation can you establish a lasting USP and thus an effective competitive advantage.
 As with all data applications, whether you want to create a dashboard or train an ML model, you first have to do your homework and build a reliable and automated data platform.